 The choice of major for premedical students is not specified by any medical school.
 While many students major in biology, chemistry, microbiology, psychology or zoology, most medical schools admit majors from across the board, as long as the student has met the basic science requirements.
-The premedical studies co-major includes all of the basic science requirements and is an option for any undergraduate student, regardless of major.
-See a description of this co-major later in this Guidebook.

-The official handbook, Medical School Admission Requirements, is available in the Science Library.
-More information is also available in Miami's General Bulletin.
+The premedical and pre-health studies co-major prepares students for admission to a medical or other healthcare professional school.
+More information is available in Miami's General Bulletin.
 Students should also connect with the Mallory-Wilson Center for Healthcare Education in 106 Pearson Hall (513-529-3737) to take advantage of the opportunities and services they offer.